 The concept of the AIDA formula is quite easy to understand.
 First, you use your headline to get your audience’s Attention.
-Do this by presenting the reader something they’d like to know.
+Do this by presenting the reader with something they’d like to know.

 Then you go into keeping their Interest with your lead paragraphs.
 You can tell a story, share some secrets, or invite your reader to an exclusive event.
 Just give them something that keeps them hooked.